hayasalman/Artificial-Neural-Network-ANN/README.md

 - Also, we can go further and try to tune these model hyperparameters that will lead us to identify the best learning rate and batch size that will help to get out the local optima.

-  **This a screenshot of the performance results of the final solution - The first classifier version with Adadelta optimizer and 2800 epochs**
+  **This a screenshot of the performance results of the final solution - The first classifier version with Adadelta optimizer after 2800 epochs**

   ![class_rept](https://github.com/hayasalman/Artificial-Neural-Network-ANN/assets/71796909/c74ef280-a7c4-46c9-933f-e017797e7b8a)